2 2 2 2 2 2 --}}

 Languages

-English (official), Maori (official), Kiwi Slang (unofficial).
-You'll notice this local slang as soon as you arrive in New Zealand.
-Much of it originates from our unique rural and Maori heritage.
+English is the most commonly spoken language in Aotearoa New Zealand.
+Māori and New Zealand Sign Language are also official languages, plus you'll hear a lot of Kiwi Slang as soon as you arrive in New Zealand.
+Much of it originates from our unique rural and Māori heritage.
 Make sure you take a few good sayings home with you!

 Ethnic mix